LiaoLabATDartmouth/BIOLOG_data_processing/README.md

 __Note: You can specify multiple arguments the same time.
 For example, if you want use non-default values for both `fc_cutoff` and `pvalue_cutoff`, run the following command: `python3 biolog_proc.py --fc_cutoff 1.5 --pvalue_cutoff 0.01`.__

 # Ouput Formats
-The script outputs a single Excel file named `output_%Y%m%d_%H%M%S.xlsx` (%Y: year, %m: month, %d: day, %H: hour, %M: minute, %S: second).
-The file contains two sheets: `All` and `Summary`.
+The script outputs a single Excel file named `[output_file_prefix].%Y%m%d_%H%M%S.xlsx` (%Y: year, %m: month, %d: day, %H: hour, %M: minute, %S: second).
+When running the script, you can specify the prefix of output file name using the `--output_file_perfix' argument.
+Typically, the output file contains three sheets: `Full_report`, `Comparison_growth_quali`, and `Comparison_growth_quant`.

 The `Full_report` sheet includes the following columns:
 - Strain: Name of the strain
-- Plate: Plate number ('PM1', 'PM2A', 'PM3B', 'PM4A')
+- Plate: Plate number (e.g., 'PM1', 'PM2A')
 - Well: Well ID (e.g., A5, C3)
 - Metabolite: Name of the metabolite in the well
 - LastCommonTime: The common end time point (unit hour) across all replicates